-If you plan to spend one week in Aruba – here’s our complete travel itinerary for you.
-What to do, what to skip, and where to eat if you visit the Caribbean island!
+(Post updated, September 2020): If you plan to spend one week in Aruba – here’s our complete travel itinerary for you.
+We spent one week on the island of happiness and compiled our best tips: What to do, what to skip, and where to eat if you visit the Caribbean island!

 DAY 1 in Aruba

 Arrive at Queen Beatrix Airport in Oranjestad and pick up your car.
 We recommend a rental car to get around the island!
-Drive to your hotel (see our last blogpost for our hotel tips for Aruba) and check in.
+Drive to your hotel and check in.
 Enjoy the first rays of sun at the pool or the beach and then watch your first sunset – for example at Eagle Beach.

 DAY 2 in Aruba